 The Board of Directors of BEA is responsible for the overall management of the Group.
 To assist the Board of Directors in managing the Group, a number of committees have been established, including the Executive Committee, the Audit Committee, the Remuneration Committee and the Nomination Committee.
 The Executive Committee is responsible for reviewing all major functions and critical issues relating to the businesses and operations of the Group.
 The Audit Committee is responsible for reviewing the financial controls, internal control and risk management systems, adequacy of resources, qualifications and experience of the accounting and financial reporting function, annual report and accounts, and half-year interim report.
 The Remuneration Committee is responsible for making recommendations to the Board of Directors regarding BEA's remuneration policy, and for the formulation and review of the specific remuneration packages of the Chief Executive, members of Senior Management and Division Heads of BEA.
-The Nomination Committee is responsible for recommending to the Board of Directors all new appointments and re-appointments of Directors, Chief Executive Officer, Senior Management and Division Heads of BEA, and succession planning for Directors, Chief Executive Officer, Senior Management and Division Heads of BEA.
+The Nomination Committee is responsible for recommending to the Board of Directors all new appointments and re-appointments of Directors, Chief Executive Officer, Senior Management and Division Heads of BEA.